ankschoubey/old-blog/_posts/2022-01-29-articulate-fully.md

 I find the best way to contemplate is to perform at formal sitting meditation with eyes closed.

 ## Talk/Explain to someone else

+## Close your eyes

+Close your eyes to think better.

+## Slow/Calm down

+## Focus on Intend.
+Then say what you want.

+Don't over focus on your words.